 The British battle was part of the attempt by the Allies to break through the German defences in Artois and Champagne.
 The Franco-British attacks were contained by the Germans, and the British forces sustained nearly 50,000 casualties.

 On the 27th September Alfred’s battalion were lined up waiting to go over the top, near Cuinchy, when their section of the line came under heavy fire, forcing greater numbers of men into the already crowded trench.
 They were hit by a German Trench Mortar barrage and a Minenwerfer shell landed in the trench.
 Alfred immediately ran to it, put his foot on the fuse and wrenched it out before it could explode, saving the lives of over 20 of his comrades.
 He was rewarded by being the first man of the Hertfordshire Regiment to be awarded the Victoria Cross.

 Alfred was honoured by the town of Hertford on Easter Monday 1916 when he was formerly presented with a gold watch and chain, illuminated address and a voucher for £100.
-The children of Cowbridge School also made a collection and gave him an inscribed silver cigarette case.
+The children of his former school, Hertford Cowbridge Council School, also made a collection and gave him an inscribed silver cigarette case.
 Over 3000 people gathered in the grounds of Hertford Castle to witness the presentation.
 Alfred told those assembled “I only did what many other British soldiers have done, but I was very fortunate to be recognised”.